 Credential file requests are completed in order of arrival and will be processed within 72 hours of receipt, though they are often processed within 24-48 hours.
 In general, files will reach employers within a week, but depending on mail delivery and processing time, it may be more or less.
 Faxed and in person requests will reach our office sooner than mailed requests, and is therefore a way to shorten delivery time.

-You may check your letters over the phone by calling 607-753-2160, or you may check in person in the Credentials Office, B-4 Van Hoesen Hall.
+You may check your letters by calling 607-753-2160, or you may check in person in the Credentials Office, B-4 Van Hoesen Hall.
 Letters may not be checked through email.

 Though you can only send out a maximum of five letters in a mailing (eight for CAS), it is recommended that you have enough good letters to accurately gauge your ability as a potential employee, grad student, etc.